cristianoc/arc-challenge/README.md

 - **Consistent Generalization**: The mechanism used in the SizeARC solution consistently generalizes well across both training and evaluation datasets, with similar accuracy scores observed at each difficulty level.

 - **Significant Early Gains**: A notable improvement in accuracy is observed early on, particularly between levels 1 and 2, showing how the problem is very easy initially but gets harder later.
+This insight led to the decision to prioritize simpler transformations in the initial stages of the model.

 - **Robust Performance**: As more advanced techniques are introduced, the model maintains robust performance, with accuracy steadily improving or stabilizing as complexity increases.
+These results guided the integration of regularized regression at higher complexity levels to ensure stability and accuracy in difficult cases.

 ## Implementation

 For more details on the implementation of the methods used, start with the [predict_size.py](https://github.com/cristianoc/arc-challenge/blob/main/src/predict_size.py) file.
 This file provides a practical entry point into understanding how the symbolic approach was applied to solve the SizeARC challenge.

 ### Grid Transformation DSL